mponce0/Visualize.CRAN.Downloads/README.md

 ## Features
-### Automatic date specification
+### Automatic date specification and selection
-The user can specify the range of dates to be processed, however the main function of the package will run a couple of chekcs on these:
+The user can specify the range of dates to be processed, however the main function of the package will run a couple of checks and adjustments on these:

-1) if no dates are specified it will assume the current date as the end of the period and a year before as the starting date
+1) if no dates are specified it will assume the current date as the end of the period and a year before as the starting date, ie. a period of a year since today;

-2) will reset the range to the first download within the speicied dates, so that dates previous to any reported download from the CRAN logs are not shown
+2) given a range of dates, it will reset the range to the first reported download within the specified dates, so that dates previous to any reported download from the CRAN logs are not shown, in this way the package can generate a cleaner and more meaningful visualization

 ### Implementation